Rdebokx/formica/README.md

 The Formica module is still to be published to a central repository.
 Until then one can install the module locally using `mvn install`

 Once you loaded Formica into your project, you can load DataPoints into a Colony, provide it with a configuration that suits your needs and start sorting!
-An example of how to run Formica:
+An very trivial example of how to run Formica:

 ```java
 import com.rdebokx.formica.core.Colony;